Welding Classes in Denver with School Options

 Pipe Code Welding Certificate

 This is another short program which consists of 13 credits.
-The curriculum includes two courses in pipe welding.
+The curriculum includes three courses in pipe welding.
 The pipe welding certification course introduces students to the practice and theory of welding methods used for pipe systems and pressure pipelines.

-Sculptural Welding Certificate or Creative Metalworking Certificate
+Creative Metalworking Certificate

 Courses in this 28-credit certificate program include art appreciation, drawing, computer-aided drafting, safety in welding, tungsten inert gas (TIG) welding and allied cutting processes.
 Students also complete a capstone course and two electives, such as design, sculpture, blacksmithing, computer-aided drafting, Autodesk or SolidWorks.